Cold Sore Prevention for Outdoor Sports

 If you spend time outdoors skiing, hiking, or climbing, you already know the elements can be harsh on your skin.
 But many outdoor enthusiasts overlook one of the most vulnerable areas of their body: the lips.
-For the millions who carry the HSV 1 virus, UV radiation, wind exposure, and freezing temperatures are among the most common triggers for painful cold sore outbreaks.
+For the millions who carry the HSV 1 virus, UV radiation is the single largest cold sore reactivation trigger, combining with wind exposure and freezing temperatures to drive painful outbreaks.

 This guide covers exactly why outdoor sports put your lips at risk and what you can do to stay protected on every adventure.